14 Beautiful Spots to Escape to Nature in New York City

-Every time I visit New York City, I find myself completely energized by the pace and whir of activity—even with my usual 5:30 AM wake up call to catch a bus there.
+Every time I visit New York City, I find myself completely energized by the pace and whir of activity—even with an early 5:30 AM wake up call to catch a bus there.
 As soon as I step out of the Port Authority onto 8th Avenue, the streets have me wide awake and ready to conquer the day.

 And I love getting this dose of city life a couple times every year.

 But it’s not long before I crave a bit of nature.
-(Let’s be honest, those little squares in the sidewalk with dirt and a sapling where all the neighborhood dogs do their business…don’t cut it.)
+(Let’s be honest, those little squares in the sidewalk with dirt and a sapling–where all the neighborhood dogs do their business–leave me wanting more.)

 Despite being dubbed the concrete jungle, New York City has a surprising amount of places to enjoy nature.
 Like most people, my mind immediately goes to Central Park when I think about beautiful parks in NYC.
-How can it not?
 With good reason, this park is world-renowned.

 But there are plenty of other green spaces throughout the city that provide a soothing departure to nature.
 From hidden parks to rooftop gardens to waterfront bike paths, you’ll find them tucked into various corners of Manhattan and beyond.

 So if you’re wondering where to enjoy nature in New York City, keep reading for 14 ideas that are sure to inspire you to head outside!Even in the concrete jungle, there's an insane amount of green space where you can enjoy nature.
 Check out 10+ ideas for your next trip to NYC!Click To Tweet